Virtual-Coffee/VC-Community-Docs/lightning-talks/message-templates/speaker-info-message-1-template.md

   - Website
   - Streaming platform

-**Due Date: Two Days Prior to Lightning Talks ({{ month date }})**
+**Due Date: Three Days Prior to Lightning Talks ({{ month date }})**

+- Length of talk (in minutes)
+- Video recording of talk (if you are not presenting live)
-- Talk slides (You can send updated slides after this date if necessary)
+- Talk slides (You can send updated slides directly to @Meg after this date if necessary)

 Please send these items to me via Slack or email at {{ email address }} at your earliest convenience.
-Feel free to let me know if you have any questions.
+Feel free to let me or @Meg know if you have any questions.

-I'm excited to hear your talk!
+Can't wait to hear your talk!

 {{ signoff }}
 ````